The Hewett Academy: Academisation (2015)

-In March 2015 the Department for Education issued an Academy Order which forced the Hewett School to convert to academy status.
+In March 2015, the Department for Education issued an Academy Order which forced the Hewett School to convert to academy status.
 The order was issued after the school was deemed "inadequate" by an Ofsted inspection and was placed in special measures.
-However, 1,300 people signed a petition against the order.
+1,300 people signed a petition against the order.
 However, the school became an academy in September 2015 and is now sponsored by the Inspiration Trust.